What British Slang Words Insult?

 Example: “Stop being such a git and give me the remote!”

-Git is a British insult slang that can be expresse with either malice or laughter, it depends on the delivery of the person.
+Git is a British insult slang that can be express with either malice or laughter, it depends on the delivery of the person.
 It’s commonly use to portray a person who is annoying and self-centered.
 It’s not typically employe in a highly offensive manner.

 12. Scrubber